helenahartmann/awesome-PhD/README.md

 - [METAFOR](https://metafor-project.org/doku.php): Use the metafor package in R for your meta-analyses.
 - [STATCHECK](https://www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
 Some journals even officially request this now (e.g., Psychological Science).
 - [WEB PLOT DIGITIZER](https://automeris.io/WebPlotDigitizer/): Helps you to reverse engineer data from visualizations by extracting the underlying numerical values.
+- [Infranodus](https://infranodus.com/): Text network analysis with a nice UI for all kinds of inputs.

 ### Career
 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.
 - [PHD COMPETENCE MODEL](https://phdcompetencemodel.nl/): This is "a self-assessment tool to help PhD candidates more efficiently direct their time towards improving skills areas that are most needed for their own personal career development."
 - [POSTDOC FUNDING](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/): Find a list of postdoctoral funding opportunities (there are also separate lists for neuroscience/neurology and cancer/oncology).
 - [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
 Here are some questions you might (and should) ask beforehand.
+- [Academic Stack Exchange](https://academia.stackexchange.com/): Q&A for academics and those enrolled in higher education.

 ### Crediting
 - [CITATION DIVERSITY STATEMENT](https://pubmed.ncbi.nlm.nih.gov/32762966/): To increase awareness about citation bias and mitigate it, by checking for and transparently reporting proportions of citing male and female first and last authors, use the citation diversity statement by Zurn et al. (2020, TICS).